Format: Webinar, original date May 17, 2019

 Length: 1 hour 30 minutes

 Creating a safe environment for the public, staff, and collections is a top concern for libraries.
 As a public space, this sometimes means that library staff are faced with behavior or events that may feel unsafe, uncomfortable, or illegal.
 Although we can’t predict or control every situation, we can be prepared to effectively respond to a range of scenarios.
-This session will present a holistic approach for creating safe environments through strong community relationships, inclusive policies, and empowered staff.
-Using a trauma-informed, human-centered lens, we'll explore strategies to create a library where staff possess the skills, and feel prepared, to manage what comes through the doors.
+This session presents a holistic approach for creating safe environments through strong community relationships, inclusive policies, and empowered staff.
+Using a trauma-informed, human-centered lens, we explore strategies to create a library where staff possess the skills, and feel prepared, to manage what comes through the doors.

 Presented by: Melissa Munn